shizuka/shizuka.github.io/index-resume.md

 - Routinely host game servers for community game nights
 - Frequently stream content at all hours to a wide audience
 - Constantly interact with diverse community over IRC
+- Designed, built, and deployed [new Jekyll-based site][brstv3] in two weeks

 -----